borntofrappe/fullstack-d3/README.md

 - the `tabindex` attribute allows to have specific elements select-able through keyboard.

-  In the individual bar chart, the idea is to focus on the SVG container, the group element nesting all the histogram bars, and the group element responsible for the individual bars
+  In the individual bar chart, the idea is to focus on the SVG container, the group element wrapping around the histogram bars, and the group elements wrapping around the individual bars

   ```js
   wrapper.attr("tabindex", "0");